About us

 LL.M.
 Program

-With customized curricula, personalized support, and a world-class location, Loyola Chicago’s LLM Program for International Lawyers is designed to help you meet your professional goals.
+With customized curricula and personalized support through our experienced international staff, Loyola Chicago’s LLM Program for International Lawyers is designed to help you meet your professional goals.
 Launched in 2012, the program is klein aber fein and has attracted accomplished law school graduates from over 55 different countries.
 We consider all applicants automatically for tuition-reduction scholarships to maintain the high quality and diversity of our international student group.

 Join Loyola Chicago for a live-changing and career-enhancing experience!